GfSE/SpecIF/documentation/04_SpecIF_Class_Definitions.md

 * 03 - Model Integration

 The other domains are still under discussion and not yet part of an official SpecIF release.
-It is planed to release them with a future release.
+It is planned to release them with a future release.

 ### Domain types
 The following list shows the currently defined domains and their IDs: